JuliaGraphics/Gtk.jl/doc/installation.md

 2. `push!(DL_LOAD_PATH,"/opt/local/lib")` You will need to repeat this step every time you restart julia, or put this line in your `~/.juliarc.jl` file.

 If you want to use Homebrew, the built-in formula is deficient (it does not support the Quartz backend).
 See [Homebrew#27](https://github.com/JuliaLang/Homebrew.jl/issues/27) for possible eventual workarounds.
+Furthermore, you may have to install the icon theme yourself using `brew install gnome-icon-theme` (or `Homebrew.add("gnome-icon-theme")`).

 ### Linux